unskript/Awesome-CloudOps-Automation/.github/CONTRIBUTING.md

 # Contributing
 Thanks for taking time to contribute and helping us make this project better!
-The following is a set of guidelines for contributing to Runbooks.sh.
+The following is a set of guidelines for contributing to the project.
 Please note we have a code of conduct, please follow it in all your interactions with the project.

 ## Submitting issues

 We have several forms for your issues:
 * [Bug Report](https://github.com/unskript/Awesome-CloudOps-Automation/issues/new?assignees=&labels=&projects=&template=bug_report.md&title=): Ensure you have followed the steps in the form so we can best assist you.
-* [Feature Request](https://github.com/unskript/Awesome-CloudOps-Automation/issues/new?assignees=&labels=&projects=&template=feature_request.md&title=): Do you have an awesome idea to make runbooks.sh better?
+* [Feature Request](https://github.com/unskript/Awesome-CloudOps-Automation/issues/new?assignees=&labels=&projects=&template=feature_request.md&title=): Do you have an awesome idea to make this project better?
 We want to hear it!
-* [Action Creation](https://github.com/unskript/Awesome-CloudOps-Automation/issues/new?assignees=&labels=action%2Ctriage&projects=&template=add_action.yml&title=%5BAction%5D%3A+): Do you have an idea for a new Action inside Runbooks.sh?
+* [Action Creation](https://github.com/unskript/Awesome-CloudOps-Automation/issues/new?assignees=&labels=action%2Ctriage&projects=&template=add_action.yml&title=%5BAction%5D%3A+): Do you have an idea for a new Action?
 * [RunBook idea](https://github.com/unskript/Awesome-CloudOps-Automation/issues/new?assignees=&labels=runbook%2Ctriage&projects=&template=add_runbook.yml&title=%5BRunBook%5D%3A+): Have a request or idea for a RunBook that will make the life of an SRE better?
 File it using this form.